RenderKit/embree/README.md

 Optionally, the application can fill the sparse vertex crease buffers to make some vertices appear sharper.
-The vertex crease index buffer (`RTC_VERTEX_CREASE_INDEX_BUFFER`), contains `numVertexCreases` many 32 bit vertex indices to specify a set of vertices from the geometry topology.
+The vertex crease index buffer (`RTC_VERTEX_CREASE_INDEX_BUFFER`), contains `numVertexCreases` many 32-bit vertex indices to specify a set of vertices from the geometry topology.
 The vertex crease weight buffer (`RTC_VERTEX_CREASE_WEIGHT_BUFFER`) specifies for each of these vertices a positive floating point weight.
 The larger this weight, the